 There is one catch to this place though.
-The dome of St. Peter’s Basilica gives you a stunning birds eye view of the city.
-As of this post it cost less than 10 Euros to climb to the top.
-Well worth the small spend!
+The dome of St. Peter’s Basilica gives you a stunning birds-eye view of the city.
+There is a small cost to climb to the top but it is well worth the small spend!

 Throw a coin [and fight the crowds] at Trevi Fountain

 This historic fountain is a staple in Roman tourism.
 Everybody [and their momma] wants to see it.
+It is after all one of the most iconic free things to do in Rome.
 And as they should — it’s absolutely stunning.
 Brace yourself for the crowds that are there at all times of the day and in every season.
 But it’s worth it!
 Throw a coin [or two, or three] in the fountain and hope for the best!

 Stick your hand in the mouth of truth [and hope it doesn’t bite!]

 The Bocca della Verita (or the mouth of truth) in Piazza Bocca della Verita used to serve as an ancient sewer grate.
 However, now it is just a fun tourist attraction.
 As the story goes, you place your hand in the “mouth” of the grate.
 If you’ve told a lie, it will bite your hand off.
 Just folklore, of course, but participate at your own risk ;)